LacunaSoftware/lac-mat-tel-input/README.md

 - Applies max length according with the country selected
 - Output is formatted (digits only coming soon)
 - Phone validator for Reactive Forms
+- Automatically sets country when user pastes phone with the country's dial code

 **Supports:**